GenericP3rson/docs-1/docs/speedway/cli-example.md

 ---

 ## Overview
-The example project is an employee timesheet, which allows employees to clock in and out of work with verifiable identity and precise time stamps due to Sonr's blockchain technology.
+The example project is an employee time-sheet, which allows employees to clock in and out of work with verifiable identity and precise time stamps due to Sonr's blockchain technology.
 The project is a simple example of how to use Speedway to create schemas, objects, and buckets.
 The project also demonstrates how to query objects and buckets.

 ## Logic
-The project consists of two schemas, one for employees and one for timesheets.
+The project consists of two schemas, one for employees and one for time-sheets.
 The employee schema contains the employee's name, address, and phone number.
-The timesheet schema contains the employee's name, the date, and the time they clocked in, or the time they clocked out.
-The project also consists of two buckets, one for employees and one for timesheets.
+The time-sheet schema contains the employee's name, the date, and the time they clocked in, or the time they clocked out.
+The project also consists of two buckets, one for employees and one for time-sheets.
 The employee bucket contains all the employees in the company.
 The work record bucket contains all the work records with details such as employee, start time, end time, and date.

 ## Using the Speedway CLI